 - Providing guidance with respect to economic analysis of management actions and economic assessment

-OSF also oversees all document processing, including proposed and final regulations, for publication in the Federal Register, and prepares guidance for economic analysis of management actions and Social Impact Assessment.
+OSF also oversees all document processing, including proposed and final regulations, for publication in the Federal Register, and prepares guidance for conducting economic and social analyses of regulatory actions.

 The National Seafood Inspection Laboratory (NSIL) in Pascagoula, MS, is also a part of OSF, where it supports the Department of Commerce Seafood Inspection Program.
 Our FishWatch website is a consumer guide designed to help you make informed decisions about the seafood you eat.